GrupEstructuraElectronicaSimetria/cosymlib/docs/introduction.rst

 Consider, for instance that we would like to measure the rectangular symmetry for a given general quadrangle.
-Besides optimizing to seek for the translation, rotation, and scaling that leads to the optimal overlap of our quadrangle Q with a particular rectangle P as in a shape measure, we will need to consider also which is the ratio between the side lengths of best matching rectangle and optimize also with respect to this parameter.
+Besides optimizing to seek for the translation, rotation, and scaling that leads to the optimal overlap of our quadrangle Q with a particular rectangle P as in a shape measure, we will need to consider also which is the ratio between the side lengths of the best matching rectangle and optimize also with respect to this parameter.

 .. image:: images/CSM_def.png